-Registration: Online Registration will be available here.
+Registration: Online Registration is now open.
 If you register online, you DO NOT need to submit any other paperwork or forms.
 If you cannot complete online registration, you may submit a paper copy registration.
 Download the Youth Medical Release Form, and return by mail to Chad Senuta • 65 E Huron • Chicago, IL 60611, by email, or by Fax (312-262-2964.)

 Promote MIQRA in your congregation

 Download the FLYER for the event and post it or send to youth/families in your church!